-All accommodations and services provided on the basis of disability must be provided by or in consultation with the Office of Disability Services, in order to establish consistency of practice and to ensure that services and accommodations are properly documented.
+In compliance with federal law, the Law Center provides reasonable accommodations to students with disabilities who present appropriate documentation and register with the Office of Disability Services (ODS).
+All accommodations and services provided on the basis of disability must be provided by or in consultation with the Office of Disability Services to establish consistency of practice and ensure that services and accommodations are properly documented.

 Georgetown University’s Office of Institutional, Diversity, Equity, and Affirmative Action (IDEAA) is responsible for coordinating the University’s response to various accommodation requests in accordance with federal and District of Columbia laws, as well as University policies.
 IDEAA provides accommodation assistance to applicants for employment and current employees, including staff, AAPs, faculty, and student employees.
 Please read the Procedures for Employees on the IDEAA webpage for more information.